Take these factors into consideration when choosing the correct security camera for your farm:

 2. Wireless or WiFi IP Cameras for farm security

-If your keen on going the wireless route, and have a good internet signal, then you should take a look at our G4P or the SD2 and the more powerful SDX2 PTZ.
-Both of these cameras need are a power supply and be able to connect to a wireless network.
+If your keen on going the wireless route, and have a good internet signal, then you should take a look at our G4P or the SD4 and the more powerful SDX2 PTZ.
+Both of these cameras need a 12v power supply and to able to connect to a wireless network.
+They also came with a normal RJ45 network connector if you want to cable them.
 We also sell range extenders that will extend the range of your wireless network by up to 2km - 5km.

 Use a bullet or fixed camera to keep a eye on critical or sensitive areas like gates, roads or diesel tanks, don't try to use a PTZ for this as you want a constant view or recording on the actual target area.
 Use a PTZ camera for situational awareness, ie once you are alerted and want to be able to scan a 360 degree to identify a possible intrusion.

 A modern CCTV security system or IP security camera system can send you a snapshot via email or to your Foscam app of who or what is moving upon motion detection.
 In the case of the new cameras you can set it to only warn you when it detects "Human" movement greatly reducing false positive movement alarms.
 If you want to record video footage, an NVR (network video recorder) will also be able to continuously record events or else you can insert a mincro SD card (max 128G) into the camera and play that back from the app on your phone or PC.

-Both camera systems whether you use PoE or WiFi security camera systems will be able to offer you surveillance on your farms all year round, day or night.
+Both camera systems whether you use PoE or WiFi security camera systems will be able to offer you surveillance on your farm all year round, day or night.